How I build links for your business.

 Then, I plan.

 Once that is all clear, I’ll set up a custom-tailored plan with our goals and expectations for the agreed upon term.
-This will include one or more link building campaigns that result in a natural looking, mixed link profile.
+This will include one or more link building campaigns that result in a natural looking, diverse link profile.

 What will I use for our link building campaigns?